16x Faster Icospheres with AI-Assisted Optimization

-The gap between having an idea and publishing it is now basically zero.
+The gap between having an idea and publishing it has collapsed.

 I gave a guest lecture in the Data Analytics for Management course at Reykjavik University's Executive MBA programme.